Copper rockfish

-The copper rockfish (Sebastes caurinus), also known as the copper seaperch or white belly rockfish, is a species of marine ray-finned fish belonging to the subfamily Sebastinae, the rockfishes, part of the family Scorpaenidae.
+The copper rockfish (Sebastes caurinus), also known as the copper seaperch, chucklehead, or white belly rockfish, is a species of marine ray-finned fish belonging to the subfamily Sebastinae, the rockfishes, part of the family Scorpaenidae.
 It is found in the eastern Pacific.

 Taxonomy and etymology

 The copper rockfish was originally described in 1844 by the Scottish naval surgeon, naturalist and Arctic explorer John Richardson with the type locality given as the Sitka, Alaska.
 Some authorities place this species in the subgenus Pteropodus.
 The specific name caurinus means "northwestern", an allusion to the type locality in Alaska.